hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/setup-connector.md

 }
 ```
 This function breaks down the request that we saw earlier and produces some SQL with this basic shape here.
 The
-requested fields get pushed down in the target list here, and the limit and offset clauses are generated based on the
+requested fields get pushed down in the target list, and the limit and offset clauses are generated based on the
 request as well.
 Notice that we don't fetch more data than we need, either in terms of rows or columns.
 That's the
 benefit of connectors - we get to push down the query execution to the data sources themselves.

 Now let's see it work in the test runner.
 We'll rebuild and restart the connector, and run the tests again.

-Of course we still see our tests fail, but now we've made some progress because the most basic tests are passing.
+Of course, we still see our tests fail, but now we've made some progress because the most basic tests are passing.
 If we
 look at the connector logs, we can see that we're now receiving some more advanced queries which we're not handling yet,
 such as queries with predicates and orderings.